vckyou/Reforestation/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## I’ll tell you something about German sausages, they’re the wurst